July 8, 2006: The day Amelie Mauresmo justified her status as world No 1

 Wimbledon is the oldest and the most prestigious tennis tournament in the world.
 Held by the All England Lawn Tennis and Croquet Club since 1877, it moved into its current location in 1922, the same year when the Centre Court was built.
 Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Centre Court had seen the best players of all time competing for the title.

 After the US Open switched to clay and then hard court in the 1970s, and after the Australian Open switched to hard court in 1988, Wimbledon remained the only Grand Slam tournament to be played on grass, a surface that is usually more suitable for serve-and-volley players.
-Not only did Wimbledon keep its surface, but it also maintained old-fashioned traditions such as its all-white dress code.
+Not only did Wimbledon keep its surface, but it also maintained century-long traditions such as its all-white dress code.

-The facts: Mauresmo comes from a set down to win in three sets
+The facts: Mauresmo comes from a set down to win in three

 The 2006 Wimbledon final was a repeat of the Australian Open final between Mauresmo and Henin.
 In Melbourne, Henin, feeling sick, quit when Mauresmo was up 6-1, 2-0, depriving her opponent from the satisfaction of winning her long-awaited first Grand Slam title on an actual match point.